 - This includes as insured services the services of chiropractors who are registered members in good standing with the College of Chiropractors of British Columbia, and licensed under the Health Professions Act, when rendered in the Province of British Columbia to insured persons as prescribed in #2 below.

-- Chiropractic services will be an insured benefit only for beneficiaries with Medical Services Plan (MSP) premium assistance status.
+- Chiropractic services will be an insured benefit only for beneficiaries with Medical Services Plan (MSP) supplementary benefits status.

 - Payment for chiropractic services insured under MSP can be claimed as follows: